fbpx

 Grand High Zeta

 The Grand High Zeta is the Board of Directors of the Lambda Chi Alpha Fraternity, and it is the supreme executive, legislative and judicial body of the Fraternity in the interim between General Assemblies.
 It consists of a chairman (the Grand High Alpha) who serves a 4-year term, eight (8) members elected by the General Assembly to serve a 4-year term, two (2) members appointed by the Grand High Zeta to serve a 2-year term, and four (4) undergraduate members selected by the Student Advisory Committee to serve a 1-year term.
 The Board generally meets quarterly, but it also takes action without meeting when appropriate.
-Among its powers and duties are establishing Associate Chapters and granting charters, hiring and fixing the compensation of the Chief Executive Officer, authorizing the budget of the General Fraternity, and planning for the strategic advancement and improvement of the Fraternity.
+Among its powers and duties are establishing Associate Chapters and granting charters, hiring and supervising the Chief Executive Officer, authorizing the budget of the General Fraternity, and planning for the strategic advancement and improvement of the Fraternity.

 Grand High Alpha – Chairman